tanducmai/myportfolio/content/posts/database-normalisation.md

 - Remove the *partial dependency* which will become a new *child relation*.
 - Leave the child PK to the parent relation.
 - Identify the *transitive dependency*.
-  - A non-key attribute depend on another non-key attribute.
+  - A non-key attribute depends on another non-key attribute.
   - For example:
     - BOOK(BookName, AuthorName, AuthorAge)
     - {BookName} -> {AuthorName}